Referencing resources

 .

-Finally, we can provide referenceIds to prevent things from breaking if a dataset or table is renamed.
+Finally, we can provide to prevent things from breaking if a dataset or table is renamed.
 Make sure also to specify a specific dataset version to avoid changes when a new version is released: